Sergio Mattarella: First term (2015–2022)

 Mattarella's first presidential visit was on the day of his election, when he visited the Fosse Ardeatine, where during World War II in 1944 the German Nazi occupation troops killed 335 people as a reprisal for an Italian resistance movement attack.
 Mattarella stated that "Europe and the world must be united to defeat whoever wants to drag us into a new age of terror".

+Appointments

 On 13 February, Mattarella appointed Giovanni Grasso as his special counselor for press and communication.
 On 16 February, he appointed Ugo Zampetti as Secretary-General to the Presidency of the Republic, the head of the presidential secretariat.
-As of 2025, Grasso, a journalist and writer, and Zampetti, a civil servant with a long-time experience within Italian politics, are still holding their posts.
-On 6 May, he signed the new Italian electoral law, known as Italicum, which provides for a two-round system based on party-list proportional representation, corrected by a majority bonus and a 3% election threshold.
-Candidates run for election in 100 multi-member constituencies with open lists, except for a single candidate chosen by each party who is the first to be elected.
+As of 2026, Grasso, a journalist and writer, and Zampetti, a civil servant with a long-time experience within Italian politics, are still holding their posts.